 The mobile app monetization model you choose will influence its popularity and your profits.
 A properly selected monetization strategy can increase audience loyalty, attract new users, while an inappropriate one can alienate potential customers.
-In this article, you'll find out how to make money on a mobile application and which monetization model to choose in 2020 to stay on top.
+In this blog post, we discuss how to monetize an mobile application: we’ll share the most popular app monetization process with the examples.

 According to research, by 2022, global mobile app owners’ revenue will reach approximately $693 billion.
 Which monetization model to choose to profit from the application in the future?
 The most efficient options are in-app purchases, in-app subscriptions, the Freemium model, and ads.

 Within this model, the application acts as a sales channel or online showcase.
 It is possible to sell virtual and real products or services, even access to content or new functions within the application.
 Since Apple introduced the in-app purchase model in 2009, more and more companies have adopted the approach – this monetization model accounted for more than 50% of mobile revenues in 2018-2019.